What is success?

 Some careers combine the two.
 Doctors make a ton of money, and they also help people.
 Some artists, like actors and musicians, can get rich by following their dreams and living their passions.

 If you are lucky enough to be passionate about something society values enough to pay well, you can have the best of both worlds.

 How Do You Define Financial Success?

-The amount of money required for financial success is different for everyone, depending on their situation.
-People with families will probably want to build generational wealth, so that their progeny can have financially successful lives.
+The amount of money required for financial success differs for everyone, depending on their situation.
+People with families may want to build generational wealth so that their progeny can have financially successful lives.

 What is the True Meaning of Success?

 The true meaning of success is life success.
 A successful life is one where you are happy, joyful, and content.
 Returning to the original definition, it’s when your life has a desired or favorable outcome.

 What makes our lives favorable?
 What is the key to the desired outcome?

 Being happy is the key to a successful life, more so than money, financial gain, status, or anything else.